jerryagenyi/rcap/rcap-ccip/product_requirements_document_v2.0.md

 ### 1.4 Competitive Positioning

 Our **Moat:** Irreplicable semiotic pattern database that grows with every deployment through federated learning architecture.
-We are the only platform that is predictive and semiotic.
+We are the only platform that is **predictive**, **semiotic**, and **systematically learning** across crisis contexts.

+**Key Differentiation:**
+- **Everbridge:** Crisis alerting & notifications—delivers messages quickly but doesn't analyze whether messages will be understood/acted upon
+- **Noggin:** Resilience & incident management—integrated workspace with ISO templates and collaboration tools, but logistics focus with no meaning-making capability or cross-cultural learning
+- **DHIS2:** Health data management—tracks outcomes but not causes, no communication analysis or predictive capability
+- **RCAP:** Predictive semiotic assessment + organizational coordination + systematic cross-contextual learning